Error Handling Analysis

 [error_handling]

-# Start with just critical issues
+# Start with just critical panic patterns

 # Eventually enable all patterns